• home

 Location : Mirissa

 Gain a unique insight into local life this morning when you meet with a local fisherman and learn about the craft, and how the lives of fisherman have changed since the tsunami.
-Enjoy the freshest seafood lunch possible with a fisherman's family – a wonderful crab curry is likely to be on the menu.
-Continue on to the wonderfully preserved colonial township of Galle, with a blend of European architecture and South Asian traditions.
+Enjoy the freshest seafood lunch with a fisherman's family – likely, a crab curry.
+Continue to the wonderfully preserved township of Galle, with a blend of European architecture and South Asian traditions.
 In the evening, take a tour of the Royal Dutch Fort, exploring the winding maze of gallery-filled narrow streets and 400 years of rich history.
 Return to Mirissa for the night.

 Day :11